images shows a young girl climbing on playground equipment

 The Importance of Movement

 Movement is valuable for a number of reasons.
 It helps students stay focused, alert, and attentive for longer periods.
 In addition, many students are more engaged and motivated to communicate during movement activities.
 When I worked in a preschool setting, I often scheduled some of my treatment time during recess.
 When we take our therapy activities outside of the therapy room, it naturally becomes more functional.
 This helps with generalization and carryover of skills.
 In addition, there are more opportunities to interact with peers and practice social language skills.
 Many students are also more vocal/verbal during movement activities (e.g, swing, trampoline).
 Some students feel more comfortable speaking outside of the speech room because there is less pressure.
-I even had an elementary student with selective mutism who was more comfortable communicating during recess!
+I once had an elementary student with selective mutism who was more comfortable communicating during recess!

 Examples of Movement Activities